DataDog/hiring-engineers/answers.md

 - See 678DashboardScript.sh file

-9, 10 Combined answer - Dashboard timeframe to past 5 minutes, take a snapshop and send it to myself.
+9, 10 Combined answer - Dashboard timeframe to past 5 minutes, take a snapshot and send it to myself.
 Created using the console and this was smooth enough.

 ![910SnapshotAndAlert](https://user-images.githubusercontent.com/11410885/159150456-6e245c32-dd9f-4e36-ace9-81b4301b7f24.PNG)